TabMGP: Martingale Posterior with TabPFN: Related Work

 \paragraph{Newton's algorithm.} Rooted in Bayesian nonparametrics, \emph{Newton's algorithm} \citep{newton98nonparametric} was initially developed for unsupervised sequential learning in mixture models.
 It was subsequently re-interpreted as a predictive rule that generates a c.i.d.~sequence of observations \citep{fortini20quasibayes}.
 This approach, however, is not suitable for high-dimensional $\theta$, as it requires numerical integration of an intractable normalising constant.

 \paragraph{Copula-based updates.} For applications requiring smoothness of $F_{\infty}$, the mainstream implementation of the martingale posterior is dominated by \emph{copula-based updates}.
-Introduced by \citet{hahn18recursive} and adopted as the default predictive rule in \citet{fong23martingale}, these updates smooth $F_{N}$ by attaching a bivariate copula to each new observation while maintaining the martingale property on the predictive rule exactly.
-Subsequent work has extended this framework with autoregressive Gaussian-process likelihoods for higher-dimensional features \citep{ghalebikesabi23quasibayesian}, direct quantile updates \citep{fong24bayesian}, log-concave shape constraints \citep{cui24martingale}, and vine copulas for very high dimensional features \citep{huk24quasibayes}.
-All these variants preserve the exact martingale guarantee of the copula framework, but each introduces at least one smoothing or dependence hyperparameter, whose value controls the spread of the resulting martingale posterior.
+Introduced by \citet{hahn18recursive} and adopted as the default predictive rule in \citet{fong23martingale}, these updates smooth $F_{N}$ by attaching a bivariate copula to each new observation while preserving the martingale property of the predictive rule exactly.
+Subsequent work has extended this framework with autoregressive Gaussian-process likelihoods for higher-dimensional features \citep{ghalebikesabi23quasibayesian}, direct quantile updates \citep{fong25bayesian}, log-concave shape constraints \citep{cui26martingale}, and vine copulas for very high-dimensional features \citep{huk24quasibayes}.
+All these variants preserve the exact martingale guarantee of the copula framework, but each introduces at least one smoothing or dependence hyperparameter, whose value controls the spread of the resulting posterior.
+These hyperparameters are generally difficult to tune and must be retuned for each new dataset.

 \paragraph{Parametric plug-in predictives.} For parametric inference, \citet{walker22chapter} and \citet{holmes23statistical} proposed a predictive rule of the form $Z_{i+1} \sim p(\cdot \mid \widehat{\theta}_{i})$, where $p(\cdot \mid \theta)$ is an assumed parametric model and $\widehat{\theta}_{i}$ is a point estimate (e.g., maximum likelihood estimate) computed from all previous observations $z_{1:i}$.
-The asymptotic properties of this predictive rule are studied in \citet{fong24asymptotics}.
+The asymptotic properties of this predictive rule are studied in \citet{fong26asymptotics}.
 However, it requires that the assumed parametric model provides a reasonable approximation to the data distribution in order to yield sensible uncertainty quantification.

 \paragraph{Permutation-equivariant neural network.} Martingale posteriors have also been explored in the context of neural processes \citep{lee23martingale}, where a permutation-equivariant neural network is used to construct a martingale posterior over latent variables.
-While this approach demonstrates the potential of using neural networks within a martingale posterior framework, the focus is still on prediction instead of inference, and it remains unclear how to generalize to broader statistical inference tasks.
+While this approach demonstrates the potential of using neural networks within a martingale posterior framework, the focus is still on prediction rather than inference, and it remains unclear how to generalise to broader statistical inference tasks.